home-climate-control/dz/docs/configuration/index.md

 The "minimal" variant is the only one that requires things to be spelled out exactly, the rest follow the usual Spring and Quarkus conventions (splitting configuration into many files, specifying active profiles, using YAML anchors, etc.).

+> **NOTE:** YAML merging is not so smart.
+Verify the effective configuration, it is logged at debug level at the start of the application.

 ### YAML Anchors

 Configuration file for HCC can be quite big (400+ lines is not unheard of), do take advantage of [YAML Anchors](https://yaml.org/spec/1.2.2/#3222-anchors-and-aliases) to make it stable.